ucsdlib/library-bash/_episodes/01-intro-shell.md

 >{: .solution}
 {: .challenge}

-Good, now that you have two copies of *Gulliver's Travels*, let's put them together to make an **even longer** book.
+After having read and renamed several files, you may wish to bring their text together into one file.
+Let's let's put them together to make an **even longer** book.

 To combine, or concatenate, two or more files use the `cat` command again.

 ~~~
 cat gulliver.txt gulliver-backup.txt